xcart/xcart-docs/_pages/kb_en/taxes/tax-exempt-customers.md

 This article describes how to create tax exemptions for both products and customers manually irrespectively of a tax addon you use.

 {% note info %}
-Automated tax exemption can be enabled the following addons:
+Automated tax exemption can be enabled in the following addons:
 * For both customers and products: {% link "Tax Exempt Addon" ref_6dA6W1gY %}
 * For customers only: {% link "Avalara Sales Tax Automation" ref_6880bVvi %} and {% link "VAT/GST Addon" ref_320Ik5z9 %}
 {% endnote %}